-Students are asked to read this handbook and familiarize themselves with applicable policies and procedures within the purview of the Manning College of Nursing and Health Sciences.
-The traditional undergraduate students understand that some of the policies and procedures are unique to CNHS and may differ from the University policies and procedures.
-Professional education, such as that provided in the MCNHS demands a certain rigor and the divergence from some University policies.
+Students are asked to read this handbook and familiarize themselves with applicable policies and procedures within the purview of the College of Nursing and Health Sciences.
+Students are asked to sign via Google Forms (sample below), an attestation that they understand and will adhere to the policies of UMB MCNHS.
+Through that electronic signature, students understand that some of the policies and procedures are unique to MCNHS and may differ from the University policies and procedures.
+Professional education, such as that provided in the MCNHS demands rigor and the divergence from University policies occasionally.